MatthiasT91/Robinhood-Webhook-Bot/README.md

 **Enjoy managing your trading data with FCT's Robinhoods Options/Stock/Crypto Webhook Bot!
 This `README.txt` file provides clear instructions for setting up the project, configuring environment variables, installing dependencies, and deploying the application to a new server.**

 **If you would like to buy me a coffee here is a few ways:**
+    - PayPal - @MatthiasTovar
+    - Open the terminal and navigate to the newly created folder.

     PayPal - @MatthiasTovar
     Solana (Crypto) -  E2VUz9PzabS547pxBJnFZCCDT3VtqdhnrMgyKc7ksPE7